 I love Italian food and not just because of my Italian heritage.
 I just love the simple way fresh flavors come together to make something utterly scrumptious.
-One of my favorite Italian dishes to make is Eggplant Parmesan because it is a great way to get my kids to eat their veggies.
-I will share with you my easy eggplant parm recipe that is always a hit a my house.
+One of my favorite Italian dishes to make is Eggplant Parm because it is a great way to get my kids to eat their veggies.
+Here, I will share with you my easy Italian eggplant parmesan recipe that is always a hit a my house.

 Taste of Italy Event At Kroger

 What got me in the mood for eggplant parm was when I found out about Bertolli taking part in the Kroger sponsored ‘Taste of Italy’ program in stores from September 23rd through October 11th.
-I went on over to my Kroger to have a look and they had a nice big display that made me want to buy all things Italian- from pasta bowls to Italian sodas.
+I went on over to my Kroger to have a look and they had a nice big display that made me want to buy all things Italian.
+They have everything from pasta bowls to Italian sodas.

 I chose Bertolli® olive oil to fry my eggplant and the Bertolli Tuscan-inspired sauce to dress up my pappardelle pasta (a broad flat pasta that is popular in Tuscany).
 I love using the Bertolli® Tomato & Basil Sauce because it is a great base that makes this meal come together faster and still with great flavor.
 If you want to check out all the Bertolli products and get more recipe inspiration, visit bertolli.com

 I got a little carried away with the Taste of Italy® theme and got some beautiful pasta bowls and a new Italian themed kitchen towel.
 I just figured while we are enjoying our Tuscan-inspired meal, I might as well go all out.
 Eggplant parm is such a comfort food and it is a great dish to enjoy in the fall that satisfies the craving for a rich, flavorful meal without being too heavy.